Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: AFC protocol at

 \subsubsection{AFC spin-wave echoes}

 Motivated by our recent study of dynamical decoupling under small magnetic field in the AFC spin-wave storage protocol \cite{Holzapfel20}, we have investigated the shape of the measured decay more deeply.
 For this purpose, we have used our europium sample in a slightly different experimental apparatus, and selected $\ket{\pm 5/2}_G$ as $\ket{g}$, $\ket{\pm 3/2}_G$ as $\ket{s}$ and $\ket{\pm 1/2}_E$ as $\ket{e}$ in order to implement the protocol (see figures \ref{lvlscheme} and \ref{expscheme} for notations).
 The spin manipulation now occurs at a RF frequency of 46.2 MHz, and is performed in the same way as depicted in previous part.
-Due to technical reasons, we had to use a different experimental apparatus as compard with previous section, and the field could only be applied along $D_1$ (direction I), and with a maximal amplitude of 1.4 mT.\\ The time sequence that we have used in our protocol is shown in insets of figures \ref{AFCSW} (a) and (b).
-We plot the efficiency of the spin-wave AFC echo as a function of the total storage time $T_s$ under a magnetic field of $B_{\rm dc}=1.4$~mT in figure \ref{AFCSW} (a) and (b) for two different RF rephasing pulse configurations: in both cases a $XX$ RF sequence is used (two $\pi$ pulses with the same phase \cite{Jobez15}), but in (a) it is centered around $T_s/2$ whereas in (b) is is shifted by $T_s/8$.
+Due to technical reasons, we had to use a different experimental apparatus as compared with previous section, and the field could only be applied along $D_1$ (direction I), and with a maximal amplitude of 1.4 mT.
+The AFC parameter for this experiment is $1/\Delta_{\rm AFC}=$~20~$\mu$s, and adiabatic optical transfer pulses were used \cite{Jobez2016}.\\ The time sequence that we have used in our protocol is shown in insets of figures \ref{AFCSW} (a) and (b).
+The overall efficiency (\ref{eff_3lvl}) of the protocol is $\eta_{\rm sw}\simeq5$~$\%$ in both cases, explained as follows.
+With our experimental parameters, the AFC echo efficiency (\ref{eff_2lvl}) is $\eta_{\rm AFC}=16$~\%.
+Then, in the AFC spin-wave memory efficiency formula (\ref{eff_3lvl}), two additional efficiency terms enter into play: the transfer efficiency $\eta_{T}$ and the spin dephasing term.
+In figure \ref{AFCSW} (a) and (b), we plot the efficiency of the spin-wave AFC echo as a function of the total storage time $T_s$ under a magnetic field of $B_{\rm dc}=1.4$~mT, and it clearly appears that the monotonically decreasing dephasing term does not play a role at the timescales we are considering here.
+Therefore, the remaining contribution should come from the transfer efficiency, which would be estimated to $\eta_{T}=\sqrt{\eta_{\rm sw}/\eta_{\rm AFC}}\simeq 56$~$\%$ according to Eq.(\ref{eff_3lvl}).
+However, the transfer pulses manage to reduce the amplitude of the AFC echo by 90~\%.
+Even if this value only gives an upper bound for its efficiency, the discrepancy between these two values is still unexplained and requires further investigations.\\ Two scenarios are envisaged for the RF rephasing pulse configurations: in both cases a $XX$ RF sequence is used (two $\pi$ pulses with the same phase \cite{Jobez15}), but in (a) it is centered around $T_s/2$ whereas in (b) it is shifted by $T_s/8$.
 It clearly appears that the echo decays contain a complex oscillatory pattern, whose richness is made visible by their respective Fourier transforms in figures (c) and (d) in black.
 We propose here a simple numerical analysis to partially explain this shape, based on the study that we have performed in section \ref{sectionInversions}.
 We have considered a single initial spin in the $\ket{-5/2}_G$ initial state, and have applied to it a series of operators linked with Hamiltonian (\ref{interact_hamilt_optic}) for optical transfers, (\ref{pipulseZeeman}) for spin transfers, and free evolution operators in between, in order to simulate the whole spin-storage sequence.
 Namely, we simulate the output state as